The Xometry app works best with JavaScript enabled!

 For more information, see our article on Advantages of Injection Molding.

-What Machines Are Used in Injection Molding Technologies?
+Types of Machines Used in Injection Molding

 The machines that are used in injection molding technologies may be characterized into three main types: